punk-domains/punk-blog/content/posts/domains-for-daos.md

   image: "https://blog.punk.domains/img/domains-for-daos.png"
 ---

-Every top-level domain (like .web3, .spartan, .klima) within the [Punk Domains](https://punk.domains) protocol can be owned by a different entity.
+Every top-level domain (like .wagmi, .spartan, .klima) within the [Punk Domains](https://punk.domains) protocol can be owned by a different entity.
 Which makes it perfect for DAOs and communities.

 But what are the benefits of owning a domain if you're a DAO?